allenai/dolma/configs/dolma-v1_5/decontamination/README.md

 # Decontamination Runbook

-## Create decontamination bloom filter
+## Step 1: Create decontamination bloom filter

 > Okay I think every thing is ready for decon testing now.
 The finalized ppl suite v3 is in `s3://ai2-llm/eval-data/perplexity/v3/`.
 And here is my proposed plan for decon testing if you agree and it's not too much compute.
 The following is the sequence of things to try.
 At each step if the document removal rate is >0.1% or so we back off to the next step and hope the remove rate is lower:
 >